 The ground floor is fairly open, with a raised area containing bookshelves (with real books!).
 There are a few sofas at the front, as well as booths around the edges of the room.
 A line of high chairs and tables stands opposite the bar.
 Some of the seating is on a dais.
-There's more seating upstairs on the first floor, but in the past this hasn't always been open and/or has closed early (as of late 2012 this may no longer be the case).
+There's more seating upstairs on the first floor, and there's a small paved beer garden out the back.

 Daytimes, the clientele are generally your standard daytime drinkers; old men nursing a pint per hour before gently staggering off home in the early evening.
 In the evenings, you do get a few groups of lager drinkers, but not the overly rowdy kind.
 It's a fairly standard Wetherspoons, but overall it's pretty good here if you know what to expect.